Christopher Bowman: Career

+He was known as "Bowman the Showman" for his crowd-pleasing performances.
+Brian Boitano, the 1988 Olympic champion, told the Chicago Tribune: "If I had to pick the three most talented skaters of all time, I would pick Christopher as one.
+He had natural charisma, natural athleticism, he could turn on a crowd in a matter of seconds and he always seemed so relaxed about it."
+Bowman's competitive programs were usually set to classical music, with choreography, as figure skater writer and historian Ellyn Kestnbaum stated, that "on most other skaters would emphasize the aesthetic and dramatic qualities of the movement".
+Kestnbaum states that Bowman would instead deliberately overplay facial expressions and emotional gestures in his programs, "thus drawing attention to the constructedness of the emotions he was conveying", which made his performances humorous.
+He would also, from time to time, interrupt his skating to point or to "mug directly at a spectator or into a television camera that happened to be along his path".
+Kestnbaum reports that at 1991 Skate America, Bowman "further breached aesthetic distance" by leaning over the barrier and grabbing the leg of an acquaintance in the first row.
+He won the competition; in his exhibition skate afterwards, he "frustrated the spectators' gaze even further" when in the middle of the performance, he removed his jacket and draped it over the lens of the camera televising the event.

 Bowman retired from competitive skating after the 1992 World Championships and toured with Ice Capades the following year.
 He left the tour in 1993 when Dorothy Hamill purchased Ice Capades.
 For some years thereafter, Bowman worked as a skating coach, first in Massachusetts and then in the Detroit area, where he lived from 1995 until 2007, and as a skating commentator.
 Prior to his death, he had returned to southern California to make a comeback in acting, with a role as an assistant coach in Down and Distance.

 Personal life and death

 Bowman was divorced from skating coach Annette Bowman Jasinkiewicz with whom he had a daughter, Bianca (b.
 1997).

 Bowman was pronounced dead on January 10, 2008, at 12:06 p.m. after being found in a motel in the North Hills area of Los Angeles.
 He was 40 years old.
 The Los Angeles County Coroner determined that Bowman died from an accidental drug overdose containing alcohol, marijuana, cocaine and prescription drugs.